 PACK EXPO Connects Jumpstart

 Bumble Bee Seafoods has reinvented itself under the watchful eye of CEO Jan Tharp.
-Learn how she is leading—and reviving—the company through tumultuous times in this interview on PACK EXPO Connects Jumpstart morning show, Tuesday Nov.
-10th at 9:00 a.m.
-CT.
+Learn how she is leading—and reviving—the company through tumultuous times in this interview on PACK EXPO Connects Jumpstart morning show on Workforce Development.
 More info here.

 Other articles you might like: